AcreetionOS/AcreetionOSDocumentationPlan/documentation/ProjectDocuments/MVP.md

 4. Enhanced security features
 5. Developer-focused tools and environments

-This MVP specification provides a clear, focused target for our initial release of Accretion Linux.
+This MVP specification provides a clear, focused target for our initial release of AcreetionOS Linux.
 It ensures we deliver a functional, albeit basic, operating system that can serve as a foundation for future enhancements.